 Disadvantages of right issue:

-- If the shareholder doesn’t subscribe to the rights issue than the company may fail to achieve its target.
+- If the shareholder doesn’t subscribe to the rights issue then the company may fail to achieve its target.

-- The promoters can raise more money from FPO etc then from rights as they can raise rights only in proportion to its existing Equity value.
+- The promoters can raise more money from FPO etc than from rights as they can raise rights only in proportion to their existing Equity value.

 - If a stronger Balance Sheet company is going for the right issue of the shares, then it goes on to create a negative market sentiment for that particular company.
 It is assumed that the company is struggling to run its business operations smoothly.

-- Due to rights issue dilution of Equity happens thus ones who do not want to subscribe to the rights find their percentage of holding getting reduced due to allotment of new shares.
+- Due to rights issues dilution of Equity happens thus those who do not want to subscribe to the rights find their percentage of holding getting reduced due to the allotment of new shares.

-- There is a time lag between rights share issued and transferred to holders account thus the same percentage of discount might not be availed while selling the rights shares.
+- There is a time lag between rights shares issued and transferred to the holder account thus the same percentage of discount might not be availed while selling the rights shares.

-How do you apply for a right issue?
+How do you apply for the right issue?

-There are two ways to apply for a right issue:
+There are two ways to apply for the right issue:

 - If your bank supports ASBA (Application Supported by Blocked Amount), you can apply online just like an IPO.